 Stress management training is very useful in helping people avoid stress, as well as learning how to deal with it when it occurs.
-Stress management training at work can be easily over looked and only taken seriously when it is too late.
+Identifying stress management at work can be easily over looked and only taken seriously when it is too late.

 With many roles having flexible job definition boundaries, plus the increase in performance related roles, we are putting ourselves under more stress than ever.
 Practical stress management training with strategies and ideas can really help to alleviate and avoid stress.